ndhoule/underscoreboard/README.md

 sudo npm install -g grunt
 ``

+Optionally, run `./git-hooks.sh` to install pre-commit testing hooks.
+This will automatically lint your files and run the testing suite before each commit and prevent a commit if either throws an error.

 #### Common Grunt Tasks

 `grunt dev`: Hints and builds (but doesn't minify/uglify) client JS and Sass.